7mood7amed/ITNE352-Project-Group-A21/README.md

     the additional concepts we implemented is Providing a user friendly GUI for better user interaction. using tkinter library and functions to provide a clear Graphical User Interface.

 ## Acknowledgments :
-    Dr. mohammed almeer for explainig the course qith all the important concepts of network programming including socket handling and multithreading
+    Dr. mohammed almeer for explainig the course with all the important concepts of network programming including socket handling and multithreading
     NewAPI : for providing this amazing API system for extracting data

 ## Conclusion :
     our project successfully demonstrates the integration of real-time data retrieval, client-server communication, and a user-friendly graphical interface.
 With the help of Python's libraries and the NewsAPI, we have created a functional application that provides users with instant access to global news and sources.

-    ## This project highlights key concepts in software development, including:
+     This project highlights key concepts in software development, including:

     1- Building a robust client-server architecture using socket programming.
     2- Developing an interactive and intuitive GUI with tkinter.